magomimmo/modern-cljs/doc/second-edition/tutorial-01.md

 `modern-cljs.core` <--> `modern_cljs/core.cljs`

-The `(enable-console-print!)` expression redirects any printing output to the console of the browser in such a way that the `(println "Hello, world!")` prints `Hello, World!` to the console.
+The `(enable-console-print!)` expression redirects any printed output to the console of the browser in such a way that the `(println "Hello, world!")` prints `Hello, World!` to the console.

 ### Minimal build.boot

-We now need a way to compile down `core.cljs` to JS and link it to the `index.html` page.
+We now need a way to compile `core.cljs` to JS and link it to the `index.html` page.

 First, open the file `html/index.html` and edit it as follows: